Angeladadd/RayTracing/README.md

 # Ray Tracing
-* Assignment2 of CS337 in SJTU
+* Assignment2 of CS337 Computer Graphics in SJTU
 * By Chenge Sun
 * With C++ glew+glfw3 Xcode(ver10.1) on macOS Mojave(ver10.14.2)